grumply/purehs.org/README.md

 tags:
   - tag1
   - tag2
+[packages]:
+  - package1
+  - package2
 short: Short post description.
 Used in the dropdown menu. <50 character max>
 description: |
-  A short description to use in page description. <160 character max>
+  Post description.
+Used only in page meta description. <160 character max; meta>
 excerpt: |
-  A post excerpt in markdown for display in post lists.
+  A post excerpt in markdown for display in lists.
 Best kept short and compelling.

+  Should answer the questions for the reader:

+    * What's the gist?
 ```

 #### Tutorials directory structure